 You can tour Bled Castle if you’re interested in its history but I preferred to just walk around the castle grounds and take in the views.

-Before finishing up your day trip, I recommend stopping for a slice of Bled’s famous cream cake known as Kremna Rezina.
+Before finishing up your day trip, I suggest stopping for a slice of Bled’s famous cream cake known as Kremna Rezina.
 It’s a bit like a vanilla slice but bigger and tastier.

 The original cream cake can be found at the Hotel Park and from there you can indulge while taking in the stunning view of the lake and castle.